Wake Forest Sociology Alumni Profiles

 Adam Abelkop (‘07) received his J.D. in 2010 from the University of Iowa College of Law where he worked for Plains Justice, a public interest environmental law and policy center.
-He is currently working towards a Ph.D. in public policy at the Indiana University School of Public and Environmental Affairs.
-He plans to teach environmental law and policy in law school setting.
+He completed a Ph.D. in public policy at the Indiana University School of Public and Environmental Affairs and is currently at Teaching Fellow at Stanford Law School.

 Nancy (Aguillon) Diaz (’13) graduated from Wake Forest with a sociology major and a minor in American Ethnic Studies.
 At Wake, she won the Martin Luther King, Jr Building the Dream Award for her commitment to public service.
 After graduation, she worked as the Scholar’s Counselor in the Office of the Dean at Wake Forest, mentoring Magnolia Scholars and first generation WFU students.
 She will begin her Ph.D. in Sociology at the University of Notre Dame after spending one year as a Fulbright Scholar in Mexico.

 John Brigagliano (’13) graduated from WFU with a sociology major and history minor.
 For two years after graduation John is teaching high school science in Delaware with Teach for America.
 At some point in the future he plans to earn additional degrees in Education, Law, or Sociology.